Have you ever eaten a shrimp head? Personally, they’re not my thing, though I have been known to knock up a shrimp head stock now and again.

 To make a shellfish oil here’s what you’ll need –

 - 1 litre / 2 pints oil (don’t use extra virgin.
-A pomace, groundnut or evan a vegetable oil works fine)
+A pomace, groundnut, or vegetable oil works just fine)

 - 1kg / 2lbs of shrimp, prawn or crayfish heads.